 Next, just use the hole brush to scrub the inside of the barrel.
 Use a new, dry patch to remove any residue and continue to run it through the hole until the patch comes out clean.

-Use a pull through tool impregnated with a light lubricant such as holster and CLP or equivalent to further clean and treat the hole surface to prevent corrosion.
+Use a pull-through tool impregnated with a light lubricant such as a holster and CLP or equivalent to further clean and treat the hole surface to prevent corrosion.
 Don't lubricate the hole with gun oil!
 For long-term storage only, holes can be treated with heavier lubricants such as roadblocks (or equivalent).
 Must be removed by cleaning the barrel before firing!

 Clean and lubricate the action

 It's not just the barrel that you need to clean and lubricate.
-Nylon utility brush, dry cloth and action cleaner solvent should also be used to clean the action (slide, pump or bolt).
-Spray heavily from the top of the frame / receiver to flush carbon and metal debris into the oil pan.
+A nylon utility brush, dry cloth, and action cleaner solvent should also be used to clean the action (slide, pump, or bolt).
+Spray heavily from the top of the frame/receiver to flush carbon and metal debris into the oil pan.
 Use the manufacturer's recommendations for your specific model.
-Dry the cleaned sub assembly.
+Dry the cleaned subassembly.
 Use appropriate disposal procedures for any cleaning residues.

 Don't forget the magazine

 Ammunition depot is the source of ammunition, responsible for the proper supply of semi-automatic firearms.
-Reliable and clean magazine is very important for the normal operation of semi-automatic magazine.
-They can be disassembled, cleaned and reassembled according to the manufacturer's instructions.
+A reliable and clean magazine is very important for the normal operation of a semi-automatic magazine.
+They can be disassembled, cleaned, and reassembled according to the manufacturer's instructions.
 The special brush can be used for tool magazine cleaning.
-When using the magazine during disassembly and reassembly, please wear safety glasses and be extra careful, because the magazine follower is spring loaded.
+When using the magazine during disassembly and reassembly, please wear safety glasses and be extra careful, because the magazine follower is spring-loaded.
 Never use petroleum products to clean ammunition depots, because petroleum products can contaminate ammunition primer.
-Magazines should not be lubricated, but should be cleaned with no residual solvent or detergent.
+Magazines should not be lubricated but should be cleaned with no residual solvent or detergent.